kiwilan/php-ebook/README.md

 > **Note**
 >
 > -   For `PDF`, cover can only be extracted if [`imagick` PHP extension](https://www.php.net/manual/en/book.imagick.php).
-> -   For Audiobook, cover can be extracted with `mp3` but not with other formats.
+> -   For Audiobook, cover can be extracted with [some formats](https://github.com/kiwilan/php-audio#supported-formats).

 ### Formats specifications